-- Note, this time varies with the type and size of the tortillas.
+- Note that this time varies with the type and size of the tortillas.

 One of my favorite vegan taco recipes is made with cauliflower and a simple taco seasoning roasted in the oven.
 Served with pickled red onions, micro greens, and vegan sour cream, these handheld vegan tacos are simple to make and delicious.

 Marinated with Baja citrus marinade, the tempeh is grilled and served with pineapple salsa.
 Topped with fresh slices of avocado on a be of lettuce in a flour tortilla.

 Air-fired or baked, these vegan taquitos offer a choice of six different fillings.
 These crunchy treats are a family favorite topped with guacamole, salsa, and my favorite, vegan southwest dressing.

 Forget about Taco Bell.
 Although not technically a vegan taco, the Crunchwrap Supreme is the ultimate grilled taco stuffed with beans, rice, vegetables, and vegan nacho cheese, grilled in a pan, and eaten like a taco.
 I call this a fancy taco!

 Sweet potato tacos with cilantro avocado coleslaw are easy and cheap to make.
 If you are looking for an excellent vegan taco recipe that rocks but doesn't break the bank, this sweet potato recipe is for you.
 One sweet potato makes 12 tacos with the help of a mandoline.

 Potato Tacos?
 Yes!
 Fill a corn or flour tortilla with a savory Mexican potato filling, add refried beans and salsa and then grill it in a pan.
 Crispy and savory, all in every bite.

 Do you love roasted vegetables?
 Marinate vegetables and roast or grill them.
 Add vegan refried beans and lettuce for a quick and easy vegan taco dinner.

 A combination of mushrooms, walnuts, and spices makes this delicious chorizo meat.
-Top with avocado cream, vegetable, and guacamole.
+Top with avocado cream, vegetables, and guacamole.

-Of course, vegan taco recipes aren't just for dinner, or Tuesday for that matter.
+Of course, vegan taco recipes aren't just for dinner or Tuesday.
 Breakfast, however, is a perfect time for breakfast tacos.
 Full of spicy tofu scramble, black beans, salad, and avocado, these tacos are the breakfast of champions.